SirAmonte/Z-Api/README.md

 # Z Backend - Social Media App

-Dit is de backend van de social media app **Z**, gebouwd met **PHP**.
-Het verzorgt gebruikersauthenticatie, posts, reacties en alle API-functionaliteiten die de frontend nodig heeft.
+This is the backend of the social media app **Z**, built with **PHP**.
+It handles user authentication, posts, comments, and all API functionalities required by the frontend.

 ## Features

-- RESTful API voor gebruikers, posts en reacties
+- RESTful API for users, posts, and comments
-- Veilige authenticatie en autorisatie
+- Secure authentication and authorization

 ## Frontend

-De frontend van Z is gebouwd met **Ionic** en **Vue.js**.
-Voor de volledige gebruikerservaring, bekijk de frontend repository hier:
+The frontend of **Z** is built with **Ionic** and **Vue.js**.
+For the full user experience, check out the frontend repository here:
 🔗 [Z Frontend Repository](https://github.com/SirAmonte/Z-Frontend)